-I managed a team of four people which includes; one project manager, one business analyst, one support person / system administration and one developer.
-Management task included handling day to day personnel issues, assigning work to people, ensuring that work is complete and performing semi-annual reviews.
-Daily tasks include creating status reports, attending status meetings, supporting existing systems, designing new systems, gathering requirements.
+I managed a team of four people which includes: one project manager, one business analyst, one support person / system administrator, and one developer.
+Management tasks include handling day to day personnel issues, assigning work to people, ensuring that work is complete, and performing semiannual reviews.
+Daily tasks include creating status reports, attending status meetings, supporting existing systems, designing new systems, and gathering requirements.

-I also look for ways to optimize the current applications by re-architecting them as newer technologies come out.
-Examples include: Redesigning Kofax Batch Classes, using new components/technologies that become available.
+I also looked for ways to optimize the current applications by re-architecting them as newer technologies come out.
+Examples include Redesigning Kofax Batch Classes, using new components/technologies that became available.

-Some of the day to day programming tasks include designing Kofax Batch Classes, modifying OCR for AnyDoc templates, modifying the Web site and components that have been created, creating Kofax release scripts and recognition scripts.
+Some of the day-to-day programming tasks included: designing Kofax Batch Classes, modifying OCR for AnyDoc templates, modifying the Web site and components that have been created, creating Kofax release scripts, and recognition scripts.

-Some of the accomplishments I achieved while being the manager of the imaging practice include:
+Some of the accomplishments I achieved while being the manager of the imaging practice included:

 - Created a conversion application to take documents out of Optika and place them in a FileNet repository.

-- Create a secure remote scanning facility which allowed Guardians agencies to scan documents and transmit them securely to the central capture area.
+- Create a secure remote scanning facility, which allows Guardian’s agencies to scan documents and transmit them securely to the central capture area.

 - Part of a team of individuals that was responsible for creating a workflow RFI and gathering business requirements.